Scott Kay: Macclesfield Town

 He signed for Football League Two side Macclesfield Town on 25 June 2011 on a free transfer after being released by City.
 He made his professional debut on 6 August 2011, in the opening day defeat to Dagenham & Redbridge at Moss Rose.
 In May 2012, Kay was released by Macclesfield due to the expiry of his contract.

 Huddersfield Town

 After impressing trial over the summer catching the eye of Huddersfield Development Squad coach Steve Eyre who he had worked with at Manchester City, Kay was offered a short-term deal with the club to play in the Development Squad for the 2012–13 season.

 Southport

 Kay joined Southport in January 2013 and went on to make 16 appearances for the club in the second half of the 2012–13 season.

 Return to Macclesfield Town

 On 8 August 2013, Scott re signed for Macclesfield Town after having been on trial with the club in pre-season.

 Return to Southport

 Scott returned to Southport on the 18 June 2014 ahead of the 2014–15 season, after his contract at Macclesfield Town expired.

 FC United of Manchester

 He played three seasons for the club leaving in 2018.

 Ashton United

 In October 2018 he joined Ashton United.

+Trafford

+In October 2023, Kay returned to the pitch, signing with Trafford FC.